 | Account information | To create and operate your account | Performance of contract (Article 6(1)(b)) |

-| Health goal + demographics | To personalise the relevance weighting of ingredient analysis | Performance of contract (Article 6(1)(b)) |
+| Shipping and order data | To fulfil and ship your order | Performance of contract (Article 6(1)(b)) |

-| Scan photos + ingredients | To run the analysis you requested | Performance of contract (Article 6(1)(b)) |
+| Community posts and replies | To operate the member community feature | Performance of contract (Article 6(1)(b)) |

 | Transactional emails (welcome, receipts) | To confirm actions you took | Performance of contract (Article 6(1)(b)) |

-| Marketing emails (newsletter, nurture) | To share content and product updates | Consent (Article 6(1)(a)) — opt-in at signup, opt-out via unsubscribe link in every email |
+| Marketing emails and CRM data (HubSpot) | To share content and product updates | Consent (Article 6(1)(a)) — opt-in at signup, opt-out via unsubscribe link in every email |

-| Crash reports + product analytics | To fix bugs and understand product usage | Legitimate interest (Article 6(1)(f)) — data is anonymous and you can object |
+| Website analytics (PostHog) | To understand and improve how the site is used | Legitimate interest (Article 6(1)(f)) — data is anonymised and you can object |

 | Subprocessor | What they do | Where they process data |